apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Column3: [null, 5, 5]
 ```

 Aside from potentially yielding better data compression, a columnar layout can dramatically improve performance of certain queries.
-This is because laying data out contiguously in memory allows both the compiler and CPU to better exploit opportunities to process the data in parallel.
+This is because laying data out contiguously in memory allows both the compiler and CPU to better exploit data parallelism.
 The specifics of [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) and [ILP](https://en.wikipedia.org/wiki/Instruction-level_parallelism) are well beyond the scope of this post, but the important takeaway is that processing large blocks of data without intervening conditional branches has substantial performance benefits.

 ## Parquet vs Arrow
-Parquet and Arrow are complementary technologies, but they make some different design tradeoffs.
-In particular, Parquet is a storage format designed for maximum space efficiency, whereas Arrow is an in-memory format intended to be operated on by vectorized computational kernels.
+Parquet and Arrow are complementary technologies, and they make some different design tradeoffs.
+In particular, Parquet is a storage format designed for maximum space efficiency, whereas Arrow is an in-memory format intended for operation by vectorized computational kernels.

-The major distinction is that arrow provides O(1) random access lookups to any array index, whilst parquet does not.
+The major distinction is that arrow provides `O(1)` random access lookups to any array index, whilst Parquet does not.
 In particular, Parquet uses [dremel record shredding](https://akshays-blog.medium.com/wrapping-head-around-repetition-and-definition-levels-in-dremel-powering-bigquery-c1a33c9695da), [variable length encoding schemes](https://github.com/apache/parquet-format/blob/master/Encodings.md), and [block compression](https://github.com/apache/parquet-format/blob/master/Compression.md) to drastically reduce the data size, but these techniques come at the loss of performant random access lookups.

 A common pattern that plays to each technologies strengths, is to stream data from a compressed representation, such as parquet, in thousand row batches in the arrow format, process these batches individually, and accumulate the results in a more compressed representation.
 This benefits from the ability to efficiently perform computations on arrow data, whilst keeping memory requirements in check, and allowing the computation kernels to be agnostic to the encodings of the source and destination.